stfc/cloud-docs/source/ClusterAPI/Setup.rst

         identity_api_version: 3
         auth_type: "v3applicationcredential"

-- Place this file in the scd-capi-values directory you cloned earlier.
+- Place this file in the ``cloud-capi-values`` directory you cloned earlier.

 Creating the cluster
 ====================